tauri-apps/tauri-docs/docs/about/benchmarks.md

 export var data = fetchData()

-All benchmarks run on Github Actions on `ubuntu-latest` matrix.
-Various metrics are measuresd of the following applications:
+All benchmarks run on Github Actions using the `ubuntu-latest` matrix.
+Various metrics are measuresd by the following applications:

 | Tauri                 | Wry                   | Electron                 |
 | :-------------------- | :-------------------- | :----------------------- |